-Section Policy/Objective 3.1 Objective Retain a full range of habitat required to maintain and re-establish indigenous and 3.1.1 endangered species.
-Policy Consider the adoption of a tree cutting bylaw.
-3.1.1 Policy Land, water, and species of concern which are sensitive to human disturbance are deemed 3.1.2 to be an Environmentally Sensitive Area (ESA).
+Section 3.1 Policy/Objective Objective 3.1.1 Retain a full range of habitat required to maintain and re-establish indigenous and endangered species.
+Policy 3.1.1 L Policy 3.1.2 Land, water, and species of concern which are sensitive to human disturbance are deemed to be an Environmentally Sensitive Area (ESA).
 These areas are identified on Map No. 1 of this Plan.
 It should be noted Environmentally Sensitive Areas are not limited to the boundaries indicated.
 This Plan may be amended from time to time to recognize newly identified ESAs and to make changes to ESA boundaries to reflect changing on-site conditions or more comprehensive environmental assessments and amendments to the Environmentally Sensitive Areas Atlas.
 Policy Require return to Crown, or apply protective covenants or conservation agreements for 3.1.3 riparian corridors along the bed of watercourses, creeks, lakes and wetlands wherever development on land adjacent to these features is proposed.
-Advocacy Encourage the British Columbia Ministry of Environment and Environment Canada to Policy monitor environmentally sensitive features and take an active role in providing the 3.1.4 Regional District of Nanaimo with updated information on the status, location, and management of any environmentally sensitive features on an ongoing basis.
-Advocacy Encourage senior provincial and federal agencies to work with the Regional District of Policy Nanaimo, non-government organizations, and other community interest groups to identify, 3.1.5 preserve, protect, and enhance environmentally sensitive areas.
+Advocacy Policy 3.1.4 Encourage the British Columbia Ministry of Environment and Environment Canada to monitor environmentally sensitive features and take an active role in providing the Regional District of Nanaimo with updated information on the status, location, and management of any environmentally sensitive features on an ongoing basis.
+Advocacy Policy Encourage senior provincial and federal agencies to work with the Regional District of Nanaimo, non-government organizations, and other community interest groups to identify, 3.1.5 preserve, protect, and enhance environmentally sensitive areas.

-Implementation Actions Timing (Immediate, Short Term, Long Term, Ongoing) Request the authority to require a permit for the removal of trees from the Immediate Ministry of Community and Rural Development.
-Engage the community to establish appropriate locations and requirements.
+Implementation Actions Timing

+(Immediate, Short

+Term, Long Term,

+Ongoing)

+· y

 Advise senior government agencies of policies in the Official Community Plan.
+Ongoing

-Ongoing Incorporate new and more accurate verifiable information on ESA's in this Plan Ongoing as it becomes available.
-Work with the Provincial Approving Officer, property owners, and developers, Immediate and include protection guidelines within a Development Permit Area.
+Incorporate new and more accurate verifiable information on ESA's in this Plan Ongoing

+as it becomes available.

+Work with the Provincial Approving Officer, property owners, and developers, Immediate

+and include protection guidelines within a Development Permit Area.